charlotte-os/charlottek/License/clarificiation.md

 ## Effective Scope

 This interpretation applies to **all components of the kernel** covered under this project’s **GPLv3-or-later license**,
-and represents the **consensus position of all contributors** as to how the license should be understood in this context.
+and represents the **unanimous position of all contributors** as to how the license should be understood in this context.